logo

 Not only do vegans need to eat more protein foods from plants to get their daily requirement, they also need to eat a wider variety of high protein plant foods.
 Vegans should be rigorous about eating the best protein sources with complete protein content in order to get all nine essential amino acids that are the building blocks of protein.

 Why?
-Plant protein foods don't generally contain all or at least not enough of all nine essential amino acids to make up a complete protein profile.
+Plant protein foods don't generally contain all or at least not enough of all nine essential amino acids to make up a complete high protein foods profile.
 Other than soy, which does offer complete protein, most plant foods are deficient in one or more of the nine essential amino acids.

 According to the American Dietetic Association.it is possible for people on a vegan diet to get all of the right kind of high protein foods required to maintain a healthy body as long as they are eating the right amount of the right kinds of foods.